ganeshnikhil/Game/README.md

  it also uses cillison detection foumula and you can move your spaceship in x plane and shoot the target contioniously and your score will upgraded if enemy touches you you will die kill them before they get closer . user upper arrow key to shot bullet

+#rando motion
+it uses certian motion concept and move in plane and anhilate when collide with the boundary . then randomly appear a certain coordinate it's fun to see ..